berkshelf/berkshelf/_includes/index.md

 ### init

-Prepares a local path to have it's Cookbook dependencies managed by Berkshelf.
+Prepares a local path to have its Cookbook dependencies managed by Berkshelf.
 If the target path is a Cookbook itself, additional Berkshelf support files will be generated to get you started.

     $ berks init nginx-cookbook